LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 The LivePerson SDK provides brands with a secure and straightforward Mobile App Messaging solution.
 Through Mobile App Messaging, brands foster connections with their customers and increase app engagement and retention.

-This Quick Start gets you up and running with a project powered by LivePerson.
+Use this Quick Start guide to get you up and running with a project powered by LivePerson.
 When done, you'll be able to send messages between an iOS device and LiveEngage.

 <div class="important">
 To complete this Quick Start, you need a LiveEngage account.
 You can get the number and login information from the LivePerson account team.